dialoguemd/fastapi-sqla/README.md

 Fastapi-SQLA is an [SQLAlchemy] extension for [FastAPI] easy to setup with support for pagination, asyncio, and [pytest].
-It supports SQLAlchemy>=1.3 and is fully compliant with [SQLAlchemy 2.0] syntax.
+It supports SQLAlchemy>=1.3 and is fully compliant with [SQLAlchemy 2.0].
 It is developped, maintained and used on production by the team at [@dialoguemd] with love from Montreal 🇨🇦.